 - Absolutely.
 Data loss can happen unexpectedly, by events that cannot be predicted or prevented.
 It may be a catastrophic event like a flood, or something like a member of your teem accidentally deleting a file they weren’t supposed to.
 We will always do everything in our power to help you preserve your data, but LumaForge does not carry any responsibility for data loss.

 6. How often should I check the health of my Jellyfish?

-- We advise you to check at least once a week.
-Make it a weekly habit on Monday or Friday.
+- We recommend that you make it a weekly habit to check on a Monday or Friday.
 That way if there is a hard drive that has gone bad, you will catch it early on, before a second one does.

 7. How long does a scrub take?

 - Depending on how much data you have on your drives, a scrub can take 4 to 48 hours and sometimes even more.